ur-whitelab/hoomd-tf/README.md

 or to compute other quantities, like collective variables to fit a potential for coarse-graining.
 You must first construct your tensorlfow graph using the `tensorflow_plugin.graph_builder` class and then add the `tfcompute` compute to your hoomd simulation.
+See Known Issues at the bottom for important notes.

 ## Requirements